Felix-Soldner/Felix-Soldner/README.md

 I am a PhD student at University College London at the [Department of Security and Crime Science](https://www.ucl.ac.uk/security-crime-science/) and the [Dawes Centre for Future Crime](https://www.ucl.ac.uk/jill-dando-institute/research/dawes-centre-future-crime).
 I have a wide interest in many research areas, which led me to study Psychology, Biomimetics as well as Brain and Cognitive Sciences.
-Following this, I developed an interest in data science, machine learning, and natural language processing, which I continuously apply in my work.
+Following this, I developed an interest in data science, specifically methods such as machine learning and natural language processing, which I continuously apply in my work.

 My current research focuses on how data science methods can facilitate the detection and prevention of fraud on online markets (eBay, Amazon, etc.)